cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 This scheme is really just a re-use of the authentication scheme underlying the AEAD algorithm in use, but using the KEM to establish a one-time authentication key from a pair of KEM public keys.
-The security of the scheme follows from the authentication security of Auth and AuthPSK modes.

 # Message Encoding